top of page

 The Hidden Tax: Inflation and the Cost of Saving Cash

-Inflation has been called a hidden tax because it reduces your purchasing power just as surely as government taking part of what you’ve earned in taxes.
-As the graph shows, if you saved $1 in 1995 and left it under the bed, it could only buy goods 30 years later to the value of $0.47.
-That same $1 invested in the stock market is now worth just short of $20!
+Inflation is often called a hidden tax because it reduces your purchasing power just as surely as government taxes do.
+For example, if you saved £1 in 1995 and left it under the bed, it could only buy goods worth £0.47 thirty years later.
+In contrast, that same £1 invested in the stock market is now worth just short of £20!

-You must learn the game of investing because if you sit in cash, you get screwed by The System.
+You must learn the game of investing.
+If you sit in cash, you get screwed by The System.

-To rebalance this inequality in society, we need to strengthen workers' bargaining power so wages rise to match the growth in productivity.
-We need trade union powers reinforced and not weakened yet again, and we need to redistribute personal and business wealth more effectively through taxation.
+To rebalance inequality in society, we need to strengthen workers' bargaining power.
+Wages must rise to match productivity growth.
+We need to reinforce trade union powers and redistribute personal and business wealth more effectively through taxation.

-Then we will have a more equal, fairer society where everybody can prosper, including the wealthy, because let's be clear, they'll still be wealthy, but they just won't be growing disproportionately to the rest of us, and that's fundamental to the future well-being of our society.
+This change will lead to a more equal, fairer society where everyone can prosper.
+The wealthy will still be wealthy, but they won’t grow disproportionately compared to the rest of us.
+This balance is fundamental for the future well-being of our society.

 This is Why You Must Invest!
-We can wait for this to happen, and we’ll all be better off….. or we can be proactive and make ourselves better off by taking a stake in wealth-making assets like investing.
+We can wait for this change to happen, and we’ll all be better off, or we can be proactive and improve our situation by investing in wealth-making assets.

 The famous R > G formula shows that asset wealth grows faster than wages.
 Learn why you must invest now to escape the downward arm of the K-shaped economy and secure financial freedom